vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

 9. Use the **Inspect** and **Data Preview** tabs to verify that your configuration is correct.

-10. Click **Publish All** to publish and save your work.
+10. Select **Publish All** to publish and save your work.

     >**Note**: If you have errors in your data flow it will cause publishing to fail.

 ### Task 6: Create and run the pipeline

 1. To execute out data flow, we need to add it to a pipeline.
-In the Factory Resources menu, click the 0 next to **Pipelines** and choose **Add pipeline**.
+In the Factory Resources menu, select the 0 next to **Pipelines** and choose **New pipeline**.

     ![The factory resources menu with the pipeline dropdown menu shown with add pipeline highlighted.](images/2019-08-25-17-21-59.png "Add pipeline")